 Computation Abstract algebra has become increasingly important for applications to digital technologies.
-We will cover efficient digital communication in Chapter 8 ("Algebraic

-Coding Theory") and cryptography (a key component of the Internet) in Chapter 7 ("Introduction to Cryptography").
+We have covered efficient digital communication in Chapter 8 ("Algebraic Coding Theory") and cryptography (a key component of the Internet) in Chapter 7 ("Introduction to Cryptography").
+Both subjects employ more advanced topics from this semester, such as finite fields.
 Conversely, digital technologies are an ideal assistant for studying the subject.
 So computation will be a feature of the course.

 For this reason, we will make extensive use of Sage.
 Since Sage is open source software, it is available freely in many places.
-Your default installation is the on-campus server at sage.pugetsound.edu which will be running the latest version of Sage (6.3) within the Sage Notebook interface.
-If you want to access it from off-campus, learn to use the university's vDesk software or virtual private network (VPN).
-You might like using the (experimental) SageMath Cloud at cloud.sagemath.com for experimenting, but you will need to submit Sage exercises as Sage worksheets generated by the Sage Notebook.
+Your default installation is the on-campus server at sage.pugetsound.edu which will be running the latest version of Sage (6.5) within the Sage Notebook interface.
+If you want to access this server from off-campus, learn to use the university's vDesk software or virtual private network (VPN).
+You might like using the (experimental) SageMath Cloud at cloud.sagemath.com for your own experiments, but you will need to submit Sage exercises as Sage worksheets generated by the Sage Notebook.
 Availability, version incompatibility or convenience of other sites is not an excuse for not being able to use Sage.